 Not only is L.A. incredibly diverse, but the food scene is amazing.
 You can choose from hundreds of restaurants, food vans and cuisines, with something to please everyone’s tastes and budget.
 There’s a thriving arts scene, and a tendency to think outside the

 box and follow an alternative lifestyle.

 Los Angeles ranks highly for many vital factors that affect remote workers’ lives, such as walkability, air quality, and great nightlife.
-You’ll be excited to hear that you’ll have a whole host of coliving spaces to choose from.
-Check out the regular mingle events and happy hours in this hub for digital nomads to connect with like-minded souls.
+You’ll be excited to hear that you’ll have many coliving spaces.
+Check out this hub's regular mingle events and happy hours for digital nomads to connect with like-minded souls.

 Some fun facts about Los Angeles:

-- Los Angeles is home to 4 million people, with 224 different languages spoken by residents in the city.
+- Los Angeles is home to 4 million people, with 224 languages spoken by city residents.